How CPI Training programmes stay in line with international research

 As the Crisis Prevention Institute, we are committed to delivering world class evidence-based training that equips staff members with the right knowledge and skills required to keep themselves and the people they work with safe.

-Part of this commitment to our customers and the sectors they serve is to continue to develop our programmes in line with current research and best practices all over the world.
+Part of this commitment to our customers and the industries they serve is to continue to develop our programmes in line with current research and best practices all over the world.

 The MAPA (Management of Actual or Potential Aggression) programme was designed to provide staff with a framework for decision making and problem solving to prevent, deescalate, and safely respond to disruptive or assaultive behaviour.